Mert-Eren-Karabulut/OCP-EdgeCore-ECW7220/README.md

 uImage
 squashfs.ubi
 ```
-'linux-stable' folder is the linux kernel fork used for building.
+'linux' folder is the linux kernel fork used for building.

 #Flashing OpenWRT rootfs+ubifs partitions to AP